No products in the cart.

 - Our Memphis-Style Pattern Sheets Printable PDF

 Note: You don’t have to do exactly what we did, but if you love an excuse to get out in nature, collecting examples of patterns and gradients in nature is a great outdoor activity for kids!
 You don’t even have to go far – we found all of our inspiration right in our own backyard.
-Once you’re done, you can reuse your nature inspiration for some paper straw and play dough fairy forests or create a habitat for pretend pets!

-Mini Modern Flower Collage Instructions:
+Mini Modern Paper Flower Collage Instructions:

 - Cut sheets of paper into 3, 4, or 5 smaller squares and rectangles